CityUHK-CALAS/cityuhk-calas.github.io/content/authors/Simon/_index.md

 education:
   courses:
-    - course: Dual BSc in Microelectronics Science and Engineering
+    - course: Dual BEng in Microelectronics Science and Engineering
       institution: KU Leuven and South China University of Technology
       year: 2023